fmbellomy/ScreenshotSettings/README.md

 It comes packaged with a GUI installer and is just generally more convenient.

 Once installed, you'll want to navigate to your screenshot and view the `All` tab to see all of its metadata.
 The metadata attached by this mod should appear at the bottom, as it does in the screenshot above.

-## DISCLAIMER FOR MODPACK DEVELOPERS!
-**MAKE SURE** that you do not accidentally ship any custom config you might have for this mod to users.
-Add it to a .gitignore or something, just be careful that you don't end up making it so other people's games try saving screenshots to arbitrary non-existent directories.

-I intend on eventually adding a way for the mod to detect that it is being run on a new unique machine for the first time, but I haven't decided how to implement that yet.
-For now, just don't ship your config.